StefanScherer/docker-windows-box/README.md

 After provisioning the box has the following tools installed:

-* docker TP4 engine and client
+* Docker TP4 engine and client
-* docker-machine 0.5.1
+* docker-machine 0.5.2
 * docker-compose 1.5.1
+* Docker Tab completion for PowerShell (posh-docker)
 * Chocolatey
-* git command line
+* Git command line
+* Git Tab completion for PowerShell (posh-git)
-* ssh client
+* SSH client

 Optionally you can create a Hyper-V Docker Linux machine and have a multi architecture experience in one VM.